openstack/monasca-agent/monsetup/README.md

-# mon-setup
+# monasca-setup

-This script will detect running services and configure mon-agent to watch them as well as starting the agent and configuring it to start up on boot.
+This script will detect running services and configure monasca-agent to watch them as well as starting the agent and configuring it to start up on boot.